Laura Iñiguez, Content Manager at Hirebook

 Set calls to brainstorm ideas with other teams or departments.
 Look for opportunities to give recognition to your colleagues when they’re nailing it (take a look at your “Positive Feedback Examples” article for this).
 Ask them how they’re doing and even set a call to share lunch.
 When having one-on-ones with your manager, try to ask them questions too.
 With these little actions you don’t only build trust, but you can also help with your team and company’s morale.

 Every Experience Counts

 Every past job has helped in shaping your career advancement path, even if one or more were not related to your field of interest or your current position.
 Your past experiences got you here, and now that you’re on your career path, focus on getting experience that is relevant to achieve your desired role.

 Always try to gain new experience.
 Take on additional responsibilities in your current position, seek for volunteer or professional and educational development opportunities.
 Not all career advancement programs are meant to be focused on one thing, adding some extra knowledge can be of great benefit.

 Ask for Feedback

-You don’t have to wait until your next one-on-one or performance review to see how you’re doing.
+You don’t have to wait until your next one-on-one or performance review to see how you’re doing in your professional life.
 Let your leaders know you’re open to extra communication, ask them what they think you should improve and also where they think you’re doing a good job.
 Ask them what they thought about your last paper or project so you can keep track of those skills that need polishing.

-Working from home doesn’t mean you’ll hinder your career, it just means that we have to make adjustments in our way of working.
+Working from home doesn’t mean you’ll hinder your career advancement, it just means that we have to make adjustments in our way of working.
 After all, we’ve already made so many adjustments this year, what’s a little more to help our career planning and to achieve our goals, right?